 I recently joined Zephyr for their 2017 Designer Retreat, right here in my own backyard of San Francisco.
 Come along for a taste of my week exploring all things kitchen and design, mixed in with a good dose of delicious food and wine in San Francisco and Wine Country!
+Plus, a giveaway to win a Zephyr Range Hood!
 This post is sponsored by Zephyr Ventilation.

 I spend nearly every waking moment in my kitchen.
 If I’m home, you can bet that I’m in my kitchen, and there are certain times of the year (like Thanksgiving, for example!) when I joke to myself that I should just set up a cot next to the stove since I never seem to leave.

 When you cook as much as I do, it helps to have a cozy, friendly, efficient kitchen, and I feel so lucky that in our current house, my kitchen has beautiful, natural light and just enough space for me to be productive.
 It’s been a long time since I’ve thought about a renovation (like in our old house, when we gutted it!), so quite honestly, I’ve been out of touch with the latest and the greatest when it comes to kitchen design and innovation.

 Just across the hills from where I live, there is a Bay Area company that focuses on just that, and has been since 1997; I’m sure you might have come across Zephyr Ventilation if you’ve ever had to re-design a kitchen.
 Known not only for their sleek, innovative design, Zephyr has been a pioneer when it comes to hood features such as a self-cleaning hood, and lately, their DCBL Suppression System, which means you can have a super powerful, energy efficient hood that operates silently.
 And when I say silent, I really mean it is so quiet, it’s hard to tell it’s even on!